jetibest/jsvideostream/README.md

     # backend
     server/run.sh

-    # frontend (only tested on firefox, but any modern browsr should work)
+    # frontend (only tested on firefox, but any modern browser should work)
     firefox client/index.html 2>/dev/null

 ## Libraries